-- With new or worsening objective neurologic deficits\ on exam, as above - Failure of conservative treatment\ for at least six (6) weeks within the last six (6) months - With progression or worsening of symptoms during the course of conservative treatment\ - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
-(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain) - Isolated low back pain in pediatric population conservative care not required if red flags present - Red flags that prompt imaging should include the presence of: Isolated back pain in pediatric population conservative care not required if red flags present.
-Red flags that prompt imaging include any of the following: - Age 5 or younger, OR - Constant pain, OR - Pain lasting > 4 weeks, OR - Abnormal neurologic examination, OR - Early morning stiffness and/or gelling; OR - Night pain that prevents or disrupts sleep; OR - Radicular pain; fever; OR - Fever or weight loss; or malaise; OR - Postural changes (e.g., kyphosis or scoliosis); and ), OR - Limp (or refusal to walk in a younger child-<-5yo) AND initial radiographs have been performed)
+- With new or worsening objective neurologic deficits on exam, as above - Failure of conservative treatment for at least six (6) weeks within the last six (6) months - With progression or worsening of symptoms during the course of conservative treatment - With an abnormal electromyography (EMG) or nerve conduction study (if performed) indicating a lumbar radiculopathy.
+(EMG is not recommended to determine the cause of axial lumbar, thoracic, or cervical spine pain12) - Isolated back pain in pediatric population13 conservative care not required if red flags present-AND initial radiographs have been performed. - Red flags that prompt imaging include any of the following: - Aage 5 or younger, OR - Ceonstant pain, OR; - Ppain lasting > 4 weeks, OR, limp (or refusal to walk in a younger child <5yo) AND initial radiographs have been performed 14,15

+- Aabnormal neurologic examination, OR - Eearly morning stiffness and/or gelling; OR - Neight pain that prevents or disrupts sleep, OR - Radicular pain, OR; - radicular pain; Ffever or - w\w+; weight loss or malaise, OR; - o malaise; Ppostural changes (e.g., kyphosis or scoliosis), OR; and - Limp (or refusal to walk in a younger child)^{14, 15}

-As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthrosis" 11, 16 and MRI for cord, nerve root compression, disc pathology, or post-op infection)
+As part of initial pre-operative/post-operative/procedural evaluation ("CT best examination to assess for hardware complication, extent of fusion and pseudoarthorsis pseudoarthrosis"11, and MRI for cord, nerve root compression, disc pathology, or post-op infection)